What are the stages of lung cancer?

 “The incidence of seminoma and nonseminoma cancer cases in men is roughly the same,” says Dr. Johnson.
 “The treatment for each type of testicular cancer is different, illustrating the importance of obtaining an accurate diagnosis.”

-It’s important to remain diligent with testicular self-exams and health screenings.
-What's more, it's good to be cognizant of risk factors associated with testicular cancer for early detection.
+It’s essential to remain diligent with testicular self-exams and health screenings, Dr. Johnson says.
+What's more, being cognizant of risk factors associated with testicular cancer can improve opportunities for early detection.

 Risk factors of testicular cancer include: